MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-amc-banking.md

 5. In the **Bank Statement Import Format** and **Payment Export Format** fields, choose the data exchange definitions that your bank requires.

 ## <a name="use-the-extension"></a>Use the Extension
-Using this extension is just a matter of exporting data on the **Receipt Journals** page, and then uploading it to your bank's web service.
+Using this extension is just a matter of exporting data on the **Payment Journals** page, and then uploading it to your bank's web service.
 For more information, see [Making Payments with Bank Data Conversion or SEPA Credit Transfer](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md).

 > [!Note]
 > You must fill in the **SWIFT Code** and **IBAN** fields for each bank account.